alejandrocca/bomb_dynasty/README.txt

 System Requirements:
 -----------------------
 Must be run with Qt 5.12.0 compiler or higher (check current version in Project->Build & Run).
-Works best with mac OS.
+Please disable Shadow Build in Projects tab for the correct UI build.
+Optimized for mac OS.

 Game Description:
 -----------------------